enjoythelive1/Trios2D/README.md

 ####GameText

 It is a module to manage text rendering.
-It giives cappabilities to render test with your desired font, size, color, alignment and other thing thar are normaly messi when rendering text on canvas.
+It giives cappabilities to render test with your desired font, size, color, alignment and other thing thar are normaly messy when rendering text on canvas.

 To use it you must import the `./modules/GameText.js` script.